Residential Junk Removal

 Official Website: Department of Public Works

-• Weekly curbside collection for trash and recycling
+• Weekly curbside collection is available to subscribers to the municipal solid-waste and recycling program

 What Neighborhoods Do We Serve Throughout Concord, MA?